Who Is This Credit Card Best For?

 - Qualifying points toward A-List status: If your goal is earning elite status with Southwest, having the Southwest Rapid Rewards Priority Credit Card can help.
 This card lets you earn tier qualifying points that can help you reach status faster.

-- Easy-to-reach sign-up bonus: The Southwest Rapid Rewards Priority Credit Card is currently offering 40,000 points after you sign up and spend $1,000 on your card within three months of account opening.
-That’s only $334 in monthly spending for three months in a row, which is a threshold most people can meet by using their card for regular purchases and bills.
+- Nice bonus for new cardholders: The Southwest Rapid Rewards Priority Credit Card is offering 40,000 points after you spend just $1,000 on your card within three months of account opening.

 - High annual fee: At $149 per year, this card’s annual fee is higher than any other co-branded Southwest consumer credit card.
 However, if you’re a Southwest regular, you’ll earn that back with the $75 annual travel credit and the 7,500 cardholder anniversary points bonus.

-- Weak ongoing rewards for purchases: Earning 2 points per $1 spent on Southwest and its travel partners, but only 1 point per $1 spent on everything else puts this card at a disadvantage when compared to other travel credit cards.
-For example, several Chase credit cards let you earn more than 1 point per $1 spent on dining, yet they let you transfer points to Southwest at a 1:1 ratio.
+- Weak ongoing rewards for purchases: Earning 2 points per $1 spent on Southwest and its travel partners, but only 1 point per $1 spent on everything else puts this card at a disadvantage compared to other travel credit cards.
+For example, several Chase credit cards let you earn more than 1 point per $1 spent on dining even after the first year, yet they let you transfer points to Southwest at a 1:1 ratio.

-Southwest Rapid Rewards Priority Credit Card Sign-up Bonus
+Southwest Rapid Rewards Priority Credit Card New-Cardholder Bonus

 The Southwest Rapid Rewards Priority Credit Card gives cardholders 2 points per $1 spent on Southwest flights and hotel and rental car partners, along with 1 point per $1 spent on everything else.
 Hotel partners include Marriott and Hyatt, and rental car partners include Avis and Hertz.

 The Southwest Rapid Rewards program makes it easy to redeem points for flights since there are unlimited rewards seats with no blackout dates.
-Points are worth 1.49 cents each when redeemed for flights, according to The Balance’s analysis, although valuations may be even better when Southwest has a sale.
+According to The Balance's analysis, points are worth 1.50 cents each when redeemed for flights, though valuations may be even better when Southwest has a sale.

-As a general rule of thumb, you want rewards that are worth at least 1 cent per point; 1.49 cents per point is among the better points values out there.
+As a general rule of thumb, you want rewards worth at least 1 cent per point; 1.50 cents per point is among the better points values out there.